Fishbite/webAudio/README.md

 The project is in its infancy, but we do have a machine that allows you to do the
 following:

-- Play musical notes from a range of twelve octaves:- 0 through 7 as on a full size keyboard
+- Play musical notes from a range of eight octaves:- 0 through 7 as on a full size keyboard
-- Change the octave, wave and decay of the notes to create different voices
+- Change the octave, waveform and decay of the notes to create different voices
 - Play a range of drums: Kick, Kettle, Snare, Hi-hat
 - Play pre-recorded music to play along side with
 - Record as you play including the ability to record on top of pre-reorcded music that